-Managing Director Date of first appointment: 10 November 2010 Date of last re-appointment: 23 April 2015
+Managing Director Date of first appointment: 10 November 2010 Date of last re-appointment: 23 April 2015 Standing for re-election at the AGM

 Mr Lim Hock Leng is our Managing Director and is responsible for overseeing our operations and developing our business in alignment with consumer preferences and consumption patterns.
 Mr. Lim also manages our day-to-day operations, including overseeing various aspects of the seafood business of our grocery retailing business, such as selection, supply, storage and quality control.